- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 - Separate Brandfolders for each business they own

-- Collections within those Brandfolders to organize branded materials (logos, colors, fonts, etc.) and assets for each product line
+- Collections within those Brandfolders to: organize branded elements in one spot (e.g., logos, colors, fonts, etc.) and divvy assets by product line (including product imagery, technical spec sheets, marketing materials, and sales collateral)

-- Brand Portals for each retailer/distributor that sells their products
+- Brand Portals with the relevant materials each retailer/distributor needs to sell their products and represent their brand

-They also use the same organization and custom fields from Brandfolder to Brandfolder so anybody who interfaces with more than one of their brands can toggle between libraries and find what they need without learning different folder structures.
-This also makes it easier for admins to manage their DAM taxonomy in the long term.
+Our example brand also uses the same organization and custom fields across Brandfolders, so anyone who interfaces with more than one of their brands can toggle between libraries without learning different folder structures.
+This also makes it easier for admins to manage their DAM taxonomy in the long-term.

-Our team is available to help as you build out your asset library and re-organize your content.
-Since Brandfolder accepts all file types, you can store all of your brand assets in one digital asset management system and maintain the organization of all of your files.
+Remember: Our team is available to help build your asset library and organize content.
+Brandfolder accepts hundreds of file types, so you can centralize brand assets in an easily-searchable digital asset management system and maintain your files' organization.

 You can read more about mapping your asset library in our other guide: How to Organize Digital Assets for Easy Sharing, Search & Use

-3. Map Asset and Photo Metadata To Improve Search & Discovery
+3. Map Asset Metadata to Improve Search & Discovery

-What type of information will you use to categorize and filter files?
+What information will you use to categorize and filter files?

-- What types of assets are you storing?
-Write down all of the types of assets — think images, videos, PDFs, templates, GIFs, logos, fonts, etc. — you have in your library.
-This will help us create Sections.
+1. What types of assets are you storing?
+Write down all of the types of assets you have in your library — think images, videos, PDFs, templates, GIFs, logos, fonts, etc. This categorization will help us create Sections.

-- Consider if you need to input any additional data about your assets for more granular reporting and search capabilities.
-You can add Labels to complement your Custom Fields, if necessary.
+3. Consider if you need to input any additional data about your assets for more granular reporting and search capabilities.
+You can add Labels to complement your Custom Fields if necessary.

 4. Put It Down On Paper & Begin DAM Set-Up

-Give your taxonomy a final look and double-check that the structure makes sense.
+Give your taxonomy a final look and make any additional tweaks.

 Does the organization of your assets make sense?
 Did you include all of the relevant metadata for your brand content?

-Since our team assists with the entire process outlined above, it’s very rare that we decide to do any major reworking at this step, but it’s always good practice to make sure we haven’t overlooked anything before beginning ingestion.
+Since our team assists with the entire process outlined above, we rarely decide to do any major reworking at this step, but it’s always good practice to make sure we haven’t overlooked anything before beginning ingestion.

-Once your taxonomy structure is given the green light, we can move content into your DAM.
-We configure Brandfolder with your asset map and metadata information so that we can automate uploading: As content is pushed into Brandfolder, Brand Intelligence automatically organizes assets, assigns metadata and tags, and deletes dupes.
+Once your taxonomy structure has the green light, we can move content into your DAM.
+We configure Brandfolder with your asset map and metadata information to automate uploading: as content is pushed into Brandfolder, Brand Intelligence automatically organizes assets, assigns metadata and tags, and detects dupes.

-We plan this part of the process with you, too: Some teams can push all of their assets over at once.
-But brands with bigger asset libraries typically move assets over in waves.
-In these cases, we prioritize all of the content your teams use most frequently and push assets to Brandfolder in bulk, then we make a schedule to upload what’s leftover.
+We plan this part of the process with you, too: some teams can push all assets over at once.
+But brands with bigger asset libraries typically move assets over in phases.
+In these cases, we prioritize the content your teams use most frequently and push assets to Brandfolder in bulk, then we make a schedule to upload what’s left over.

 5. Optimize As Your Asset Library Evolves